dataq-instruments/2008_Firmware_Upgrade/README.md

 To update the firmware:

-**This firmware should only be used on hardware shipped before July, 2022**
+**This firmware should only be used on hardware shipped before September, 2022**

+1. **If your DI-2008 is shipped after September, 2022, skip the process!**
-1. Download and unzip the file to your PC
+2. Download and unzip the file to your PC
-2. Start with the DI-2008 disconnected from your PC
+3. Start with the DI-2008 disconnected from your PC
-3. Hold down the pushbutton on the side of the DI-2008, and connect the unit to your PC
+4. Hold down the pushbutton on the side of the DI-2008, and connect the unit to your PC
-4. With the DI-2008 connect to the PC, release the button (the mode LED should be solid white)
+5. With the DI-2008 connect to the PC, release the button (the mode LED should be solid white)
-5. Run the Update.exe application and click the 'Update Firmware' button
+6. Run the Update.exe application and click the 'Update Firmware' button

 ```diff
 -6.
 Carefully follow the instructions on the screen